ibm-cloud-docs/virtual-servers/vsi_dedicated_pricing.md

 Pricing varies by region.
 {: note}

-SAN (network attached), premium OSs, and add-ons are charged hourly or monthly, by the instance, depending on the instance provisioned on the dedicated host.
-Pricing for these components is consistent with the existing offering on public instances and dedicated instances.
+SAN (network attached), premium operating systems, and add-ons are charged hourly or monthly, by the instance, depending on the instance provisioned on the dedicated host.
+Pricing for these components is consistent with the existing Classic offering on public instances and dedicated instances.

 For example, a dedicated instance that is provisioned on a dedicated host with the following configuration isn't charged by the instance. vCPU, RAM, local storage, and uplink port speeds are included in dedicated host charges.